puniverse/comsat/comsat-spring-web/docs/MimickingJavaAPIs.md

 A feature in `O` _needs to be rewritten_ in `R` iff at least one of the following conditions is met:

-0. It is better to rewrite it because proxying it requires more code and no additionl rewriting is implied
 1. It must be changed because the old implementation is inadequate
 2. It depends on features of `O` that have been rewritten in `R` and it's not possible to _forward_ its access to them; _forwarding_ is defined later on
 3. Features already rewritten in `R` depend on it and can't _access_ it, not even through an intermediate _proxy_; _access_ is defined later on
+4. It doesn't strictly _needs_ to be rewritten but is better to do so for practical reasons, for example:
+   * Because _proxying_ or _forwarding it_ would require more code and no additional rewriting is implied
+   * Because rewrite is almost full already and completing it would allow fully mimicking construction API as well (see last section)

 Forwarding references
 ---------------------